 presented in the lobbies of Spiral Hall in Tokyo, Japan, and M Museum in Leuven, Belgium, in 2015, and now continues in this, radically site-specific format, entirely refigured for every new location where it takes place.
 This history/process speaks to the way in which movement, choreographic strategies, modes of creation or collaboration, fascinations, concerns, and other “material,” in dance, is carried over, from one presentation or event to the next, and takes on different forms and guises along the way.

 is indeed concerned with transformation on different levels.
-For this project, of which four versions were developed since Leuven (2015), Avdal and Shinozaki work in places that are in the process of transition, or will be transformed in the near future.
+For this project, of which several versions were developed since Leuven (2015), Avdal and Shinozaki work in places that are in the process of transition, or will be transformed in the near future.
 After spending time with the site, observing and unraveling the characteristics of the building, its architecture, structure, regular uses, occupants, and history, the artists begin to transform it into a fascinating alternative version of itself.
 To set the location in motion, they stage a series of subtle, playful scenes and imaginative interventions in its rooms, corridors, obscure hidden corners, and surrounding outside spaces.

 In small groups, spectators/participants are guided through the building by a small black cube.
 This cube, too, is in transit: it travels through the site and, as a magical object of sorts, transforms throughout the performance.
 It is passed on, from one performer to the next, taking us along for its fascinating ride.
 The cube pops up in unlikely places and variously steers our focus, actions, and movements.
 It forces us to zoom in on strange details, and on the visible traces of the building’s past and present uses.
 It also alerts us to what remains invisible, or what Avdal and Shinozaki call “the presence of absence.”

 In addition, this tiny cube – which is also an incarnation of the large white cubes that were animated by the performers to form a kind of living sculpture in distant voices